How To Trim a New Exterior Door

-Builder Manny Silva demonstrates how and why he installs trim and adds flashing tape directly to an entry door jamb while it's still on the workbench instead of fastening casings to the door after it's in the wall.
+Builder Manny Silva trims the entry door jamb while it's still on the workbench instead of fastening casings to the door after it's in the wall.

 I find it easier and faster to attach trim—especially intricate details—when the door is flat on a worktable.
 I use PVC when trimming out exterior doors.
 PVC won’t split, crack, or rot over time, and it doesn’t need to be painted, however I recommend that my customer paint it to protect cut end and to prevent staining.
 And the truth is, PVC trim hold paint really well.
 Perhaps the greatest advantage to this approach is that you can trim the new door before you remove the old door, if you need to keep the house buttoned up for as long as possible.